About the Kane County Cougars

 “We’ve seen a lot of families placing larger orders with FanFood,” Doug said.
 “They can sit in their seats, look through our concession menu on FanFood, and place their order to pick it up.”

 In July 2021, the Cougars saw that 32% of all fans who used FanFood ordered twice or more.
-This percentage of repeat customers rate is slightly higher than what similar-sized FanFood venues have achieved, speaking to the Cougar’s emphasis on promoting the service.
-Revenue growth wasn’t only contributed by fans purchasing items, either; customer tips also amounted to a healthy +8% boost to total monthly F&B revenue through FanFood for the Cougars.
+This repeat customers rate is slightly higher than what similar-sized FanFood venues have achieved, speaking to the Cougars’ emphasis on marketing the service.
+Revenue growth wasn’t only contributed by fans placing high-value orders, either; customer tips also amounted to a healthy +8% boost to total monthly F&B revenue through FanFood for the Cougars.